tsahara/r7rs/content/expr.md

 \semantics
-The ``let*`` binding construct is similar to ``let``, but the bindings are performed sequentially from left to right, and the region\index{region} of a binding indicated by {\cf(\hyper{variable} \hyper{init})} is that part of the ``let*`` expression to the right of the binding.
+The ``let*`` binding construct is similar to ``let``, but the bindings are performed sequentially from left to right, and the region of a binding indicated by {\cf(\hyper{variable} \hyper{init})} is that part of the ``let*`` expression to the right of the binding.
 Thus the second binding is done in an environment in which the first binding is visible, and so on.